coopyey/ttrpg-campaign-site/content/Stepstone Isles/Player Characters/Calthel.md

             - Detect Magic
             - Find Familiar
             - Identify
+            - Water Breathing
 - Pact Boon: Tome
 	Your patron gives you a grimoire called a Book of Shadows.
 When you gain this feature, choose three cantrips from any class’s cantrips (the three needn’t be from the same list).
 While this book is on your person, you can cast those cantrips at will.
 They don’t count against your number of cantrips known.
 If they don’t appear on the warlock spell list, they are nonetheless warlock spells for you.

     Chosen spells:
 	- Vicious Mockery
     - Friends
     - Dancing Lights
 - Feats